skip to main content

 I’ve been devising ways to watch every March Madness game for free or cheap for a couple of years now, and I’ll tell you, it’s not easy.
 Sketchy livestreams often fail or disappear, and free trials are often not long enough to cover the entire tournament.
 But I promise I can get you most of the way there with a couple of tricks.

-For free men’s Sweet 16 and Elite Eight streaming, fire up a seven-day free trial of Max through Prime Video or Hulu if it’s currently available (it’s not as of writing), and then sign up for a seven-day free trial of Paramount+.
-(Yes, you have to go through another streaming service to get that Max free trial.)
+For free men’s Sweet 16 and Elite Eight streaming, fire up a seven-day free trial of HBO Max through Prime Video or Hulu if it’s currently available (it’s not as of writing).
+Yes, you have to go through another streaming service to get that HBO Max free trial.

-Final Four and NCAA Championship Game coverage is where the rubber hits the road.
-Your free-trial options might dry up by this point, but you just need CBS, so check to see if YouTube TV has a free trial (it’s currently offering a 10-day free trial at the time of writing, but that changes frequently).
+Final Four and NCAA Championship Game coverage is where the rubber meets the road.
+Your free-trial options might dry up by this point, but you just need CBS, so check to see if YouTube TV has a free trial (it’s currently offering a 21-day free trial at the time of writing, but that changes frequently).

 If YouTube TV lets you down, you’ll need to pay for a month of Paramount+ or order a digital antenna.
 Of course, double-check to see if your smart TV comes with a built-in antenna before you order.
 In my experience, that’s about as cheap as you’re gonna get.